Yarraville Football Club: VJFA (1903–1927)

-The VFA years (1928–1984)
+VFA (1928–1984)

-Yarraville joined the VFA senior competition in 1928.
+Yarraville joined the Victorian Football Association (VFA) senior competition in 1928.
 Prior to the season, the club merged with the neighbouring VJFA rival, the Kingsville Football Club.
 In 1935 the club won its first VFA grand final.
 Its next VFA grand final win was in 1961 the same year the VFA added a division 2.
 By the mid 70s the club had been relegated to the 2nd division and in 1976 finished last on the ladder.
 The club struggled for support in Division 2, and in the mid-1970s when Association-wide crowds were averaging more than 4,500, Yarraville still seldom drew more than 1,000 fans to games.

 The club's on-field position improved in 1977 thanks to a big sponsorship deal, and Yarraville finished on top of the ladder, but was unable to win the grand final.
 Yarraville remained a top side in 2nd division until 1980, but its form deteriorated dramatically thereafter.
 The club moved from Yarraville Oval to Western Oval in 1983, but won only one game across all three grades in the season.
 Seeing no prospects for lasting viability, the VFA withdrew Yarraville's playing licence in January 1984.